SWMFsoftware/BATSRUS/README.md

 # Compiling for GPUs

-You will need a development implementation of the message passing module to run in parallel on GPUs.
+We are working on merging the GPU version of the message passing module with the CPU version.
+Currently, you will need a development implementation of the message passing module to run in parallel on GPUs.
 Replace the file before compilation:
 ```
 cp srcBATL/BATL_pass_cell_gpu_parallel.f90 srcBATL/BATL_pass_cell.f90
 ```